Don’t you love those days when you drag yourself to the pool or the track,

 I had one of those days yesterday, when I headed to the pool in a state of inexplicable exhaustion for a 4,500-yard swim to get ready for the 2-mile Chris Greene Lake Cable Swim, which I committed to doing, oh, about an hour ago.
-I tend to sign up for open-water swims when big running events are in jeopardy because of some injury.
-In this case, it’s my hip and the Marine Corps Marathon.
-Even though the race is a long way off, and my hip is actually feeling OK at the moment (knockonwood!), I needed an immediate reason to kick my own butt in workouts while I’m laying low running-wise.
+I tend to sign up for open-water swims when big running events are in jeopardy because of some sore spot.
+In this case, it’s my IT band and the Marine Corps Marathon.
+Even though the race is a long way off, and my ITB is actually feeling OK at the moment (knockonwood!), I needed an immediate reason to kick my own butt in workouts while I’m laying low running-wise.

 To that end, I got in the pool yesterday kind of dreading my planned 4,500, which started with a 1,500 warmup.
 Then, something really cool happened: Without making a conscious effort to do so, I visualized — daydreamed about, really — the lake swim.
 I imagined how cool it will be to feel the sun on my back and to see the other swimmers around me.
 I thought about sitting on the shore after, pleasantly sore and tired after swimming the crap out of the race.

 I turned my 1,500 warmup into a timed 1,650 (24:40 with a pull buoy, thank you very much!), starting what would become my first 5,000-yard workout since last summer, when I was training for a 2.5-mile ocean swim in Jacksonville, Fla.

 Here’s how the rest of the workout went down:

 5X400 IM (2,000 total)